Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 ### Number of Cores

-The Alluxio Master’s ability to handle concurrent requests and parallelize recursive operations (ie. full sync, check consistency) scales with the number of cores available.
+The Alluxio Master’s ability to handle concurrent requests and parallelize recursive operations (i.e. full sync, check consistency) scales with the number of cores available.
 In addition, background processes of the Alluxio Master also require cores.

 Alluxio microbenchmarks, show the following operation throughput on 4vCores (r5.xlarge) on the